PhilSA/Trove/com.trove.eventsystems/Documentation~/index.md

 * Update after the event system of the desired event type.
 * Iterate entities that have both the enabled `Has[EventName]` component and the `DynamicBuffer<[EventName]>` for the desired event type.
 * Read events from the buffer of events on the entity.
-    * If the event type is polymorphic, this is done by reinterpreting the buffer to `byte`s and iterating it with this special events iterator:
+    * If the event type is "PolyByteArray", this is done by reinterpreting the buffer to `byte`s and iterating it with this special events iterator:
         ```cs
         DynamicBuffer<byte> eventsBytesBuffer = eventsBuffer.Reinterpret<byte>();